swcarpentry/website/_posts/2017/11/2017-11-06-bianca-fave.md

 ---
 layout: post
 authors: ["Bianca Peterson"]
-title: "My Favourite Tool is R"
+title: "My Favourite Tool : R"
 date: 2017-11-06
 time: "17:00:00"
 category: ["Statistics", "R"]

 ---

 [R](https://www.r-project.org/) can do anything - from making presentations, analyzing and plotting data to version control (Git).

 I use it for absolutely everything!
 It's not difficult to use and it's free!